Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 - The user splits their master key (or a dedicated recovery key) into multiple "shares."

 - These individual shares are then distributed among the trusted guardians.

+- Crucially, each guardian only possesses a part of the key.
+No single guardian, acting alone, can reconstruct the full key or access the wallet’s funds.